Nancy Travis: Career

-Travis had the leading role of psychology professor Dr. Joyce Reardon in 2002's four-hour television adaptation of Stephen King's Rose Red.
+In 2002, Travis had the leading role of psychology professor Dr. Joyce Reardon in the four-hour television adaptation of Stephen King's Rose Red.
 In 2002, Travis joined the cast of the CBS sitcom Becker as Chris Connor.
 She starred in the show for its final two seasons, replacing the series' original female lead, Terry Farrell.
-From 2007 to 2009 Travis appeared in the television sitcom The Bill Engvall Show as Bill's wife Susan.
+She appeared in the 2005 comedy-drama film The Sisterhood of the Traveling Pants and the 2007 ensemble romantic drama The Jane Austen Book Club adapted from the 2004 novel of the same name by Karen Joy Fowler.
+She also appeared in the 2007 made-for-television film The Party Never Stops: Diary of a Binge Drinker.
+From 2007 to 2009, Travis starred in the TBS sitcom The Bill Engvall Show as Bill's wife Susan.
 In 2009 she starred in the Hallmark Channel film Safe Harbor, about a happily married couple, Doug (Treat Williams) and Robbie Smith (Travis) about to retire and spend their days cruising the world on their sailboat.
-In 2010, she starred in TV films The Pregnancy Pact, In My Shoes and was a guest star in two episodes of Desperate Housewives.
+In 2010, she starred in the television films The Pregnancy Pact, In My Shoes and was a guest star in two episodes of Desperate Housewives.
 In 2011, she guest starred in the television series Grey's Anatomy and How I Met Your Mother.

 In 2011, Travis was cast in the ABC sitcom Last Man Standing opposite Tim Allen.
 Travis also was cast in the same time in The CW medical drama series Hart of Dixie as Emmeline "Mrs. H" Hattenbarger, but due to her commitments with the 20th Century Fox-produced Last Man Standing left the show after two episodes.
 Last Man Standing was canceled in 2017, after six seasons and 130 episodes, but was revived by Fox in the fall of 2018.
 The show debuted on September 28, 2018, and had its highest rating since season two.
 The series ended in 2021 after 194 episodes.

 From 2017 to 2018, Travis played Brendan Gleeson's ex-wife in the crime thriller series Mr. Mercedes.
 In 2018, Travis was cast as a female lead opposite Michael Douglas and Alan Arkin in the Netflix comedy series The Kominsky Method, created by Chuck Lorre.
 In 2022, she returned to film, starring opposite Hilary Swank in the drama Ordinary Angels directed by Jon Gunn.
 She next was cast in the Hallmark Channel Neo-Western drama series Ride playing the role of Isabel McMurray, the family matriarch.
+The series was canceled after one season later that year.

 Personal life

-In 1994, Travis married Robert N. Fried, the former president and CEO of Savoy Pictures and Founder and former CEO of Hallmark Movies Now (formerly known as SpiritClips and FeeIn).
-They have two sons: Benjamin E., and Jeremy.
-She starred in the 2007 short film Sally, featuring Benjamin and written by her husband.
+Travis appeared in Robert N. Fried's So I Married An Axe Murderer (1993).
+In 1994, Travis married Fried, the former president and CEO of Savoy Pictures, founder and former CEO of Hallmark Movies Now (formerly known as SpiritClips and Feeln), and now the CEO of Niagen Bioscience.
+They have two sons.
+Travis starred in the 2007 short film Sally, featuring one of her sons and written by her husband.